vevenhar/julia-learning/README.md

 # Julia Playground
-A place to collect various code examples to facilitate Julia learning
+A place for collecting various documentation and code examples in order to facilitate Julia learning